-Utility allowance: NoneRent to owner: \$535
+- Utility allowance: \$45

-PHA information:
+• PHA information:

 - In determining the cash value of assets, EHA policy calls for using:

 - The current balance in savings accounts

-- The 6-month average balance in checking accounts
+- The average balance for the last 6 months in checking accounts

-- EHA's minimum rent is \$50
+- EHA's minimum rent is \$50.

 - The PHA determined passbook rate is .0075.